CCBDA-UPC/Assignments-2025/Lab08.md

 Geoapify provides services that are similar to Google Maps but with more customizable options, and often appeals to developers due to its more flexible and developer-friendly pricing model.

-Create an account, and then create a project and get an API key.
+> :bangbang: **Create an account**, and then create a project and get an API key.
 The Free plan allows 3.000 daily credits which shall be enough for this lab session.

 ## Tasks for Lab session #8